 Manuel Antonio National Park

-Located on the South Pacific Coast of Costa Rica, Marino Ballena National Park is a primarily oceanic park, with 110 hectares of land and 5375 of sea.
+Situated on the South Pacific Coast of Costa Rica, Ballena Marine National Park is a primarily oceanic park, with 110 hectares of land and 5375 of the sea.
 It’s named after the humpback whales that migrate from July to October, and then again from December through March.
-In a country with 11 times more marine territory than land, Costa Rica’s Marino Ballena is dedicated to conserving the rich marine ecosystems of the area.
+In a country with 11 times more marine territory than land, Costa Rica’s Ballena Marine National Park is dedicated to conserving the rich marine ecosystem of the area.

 Located on the Central Pacific Coast, Carara National Park is the most northern rainforest experience on the Pacific Coast of Costa Rica.
 Originally a biological reserve, the park upgraded to a national park in 1998.
 The park is perhaps most famous for its wild scarlet macaw population but has a wealth of other tropical bird species that attract birdwatchers and wildlife lovers.
 Another popular attraction within the park is the Tarcoles River Crocodile Bridge.
 Travelers marvel at the impressive size – some reaching 16 feet long- and number of wild crocodiles in their natural setting.
 Two and three-toed sloths can also be found in the park.
 There are two hiking trails within the park: the 0.6-mile Araceas Nature Trail and the 2.7-mile Laguna Meandrica Trail.
 Carara National Park is one of the most easily accessible rainforest day trip experiences for travelers staying in the San Jose and Central Pacific area.